This is the eighth and last chapter in my financial story series.

 Did I say I love boardgames?
 Yes, I do!
 Did I mention I also love videogames?
 I’d like to dream about a future where I will play guilt-free for hours, even days in a row!
 Boardgames with friends, videogames, mostly alone.
 I love Strategy games, both real time (RTS) and turn based (TBS).
 I also love RPG and Massive whatever.
 I’d both play and help develop open source games like Battle for Wesnoth, my preferred open source game.

-I dream about becoming a professional theatre actor.
+I dream about becoming a professional theater actor.

 Yes, I’ve been doing that in the past and I was completely drained by it.
 Playing, acting is… the true essence of life.
 I can’t describe with my own words what it means to study something written hundreds of years ago, try to shape the character you’re playing, become one thing with them, interacting with friends on stage, entertain an audience and make them both laugh and cry.
 I remember it was the night after 2 fully booked weeks of both matinées (A Midsummer Night’s Dream) and evening shows (La Folle de Chaillot).
 When both shows were over, I felt like dying.
 What am I going to do next?
 I can’t live without acting!
 I want to go back then.
 I also want to write a monologue and play it in front of my friends.
 I’d love to explore the improvisational theatre too.